 Avian and amphibian responses to landscape stressors can be used to inform land managers about the health of coastal wetlands and the landscape stressors that affect these systems (Howe et al. 2007).
 A bird index based on the Index of Ecological Condition (IEC) method developed by Dr. Robert Howe has now been calculated for Great Lakes coasts (Figure 15).
 The IEC is a biotic indicator of ecological health first described by Howe et al. (2007a,b) and modified by Gnass-Giese et al. (2014).
 Calculation of an IEC involves two steps: 1) modeling responses of species to a measured reference or stressor gradient (typically completed by prior research), and 2) calculating IEC values for new sites based occurrences (e.g., presence/absence, abundance, frequency) of multiple species or taxonomic groups at the site.
-The method applies an iterative maximum likelihood approach for calculating both species-response functions and IEC values.
+The method applies an iterative maximum likelihood approach for calculating both speciesresponse functions and IEC values.
 Functions for calculating the biotic responses to environmental stressors (BR models) are useful as stand-alone applications of environmental gradient analysis.
-This indicator should be considered a draft because we are still exploring its implications and are still analyzing whether adjustments sufficiently account for differences due to latitude across the entire Great Lakes basin.
+EPAGLNPO GL-00E01567-6 Semi-annual report October 2018 Page 36 of 120

 Figure 15.
-Condition of coastal wetland bird communities.
+Condition of coastal wetland bird communties.
 This indicator is based on the IEC method.
-Based on data from 2011 through 2015.
+Based on data from 2011 through 2017.